zjhch123/wechat-service/README.md

 # Usage

-Please add your server IP and domain to the whitelist in the Wechat management system at first.
+**Please add your server IP and domain to the whitelist in the Wechat management system at first, and keep the domain consistent with the whitelist defined in the `package.json`.**

 You should create the `appid` and `appsecret` file in the root path before start.

-The whitelist is defined in the `package.json`.

 ```html
 <script>